FLClab/pySODA/README.md

     SHOW_ROI : Set to True to display the ROI mask contour and detected spots

-2 - Execute run_soda.py using your favorite IDE
+2 - Execute run_soda.py using your favorite python console

 ### Output: